 Genoa Italy destination guide: Is Genoa worth visiting?

-Genoa is often overlooked in favor of more glamorous Italian tourist destinations like Venice, Rome and Florence, but it is certainly worth visiting.
+While Genoa is often overlooked in favour of more glamorous Italian tourist destinations like Venice, Rome and Florence, it is certainly worth visiting.
 The city has a rich history, an abundance of beautiful architecture and landmarks to explore as well as a fantastic food scene which includes fresh seafood and local dishes like pesto and focaccia.
 Additionally, as a major seaport, Genoa is easy to get to and is also the gateway to the Cinque Terre region of Italy.
 Some of the top tourist attractions in Genoa include the Royal Palace which has frescoes, stuccos, sculptures, furniture and paintings by Anthony van Dyck; the Genoa Aquarium which is the largest in Italy and one of the biggest in Europe; the Cathedral of San Lorenzo which is a beautiful example of Gothic architecture; and the Monumental Cemetery Of Staglieno which is one of the most beautiful cemeteries in Europe.

 Genoa destination guide: How long to spend in Genoa Italy